AshuK650/Happy_Emoji_Bot/README.md

 ## 💭 How it works<a name = "working"></a>

-This bot first creates a string using a template that will create a smiley face using a dictionary of every emoji with the name and the unicodes for it in the file unicode_codes.py which will be converted into a list to allow randomization of selection.
+This bot first creates a string using a template that will create a smiley face using a dictionary of every emoji with the name and the unicodes for it in the file [unicode_codes.py](https://github.com/AshuK650/Random_Happy_Face/blob/master/unicode_codes.py) which will be converted into a list to allow randomization of selection.

-If the tweet string longer than 280 characters, which is the character limit of Twitter, it will loop recursively until it will get a tweet that is less than 280 characters.

-The bot will then use Tweepy API (A Twitter API for Python) to send the tweet using one of its methods.
+The Tweet will be made into a string in the file [tweet.py](https://github.com/AshuK650/Random_Happy_Face/blob/master/tweet.py).
+This file has a function that is dedicated to getting the randomly selected emojis from [unicode_codes.py](https://github.com/AshuK650/Random_Happy_Face/blob/master/unicode_codes.py).
+After getting the names and the unicodes of the two emojis, it will then use Python's replace string methods to place the emojis and names into the template.

+To get the login credentials as found in [credentials.py](https://github.com/AshuK650/Random_Happy_Face/blob/master/credentials.py), it will read a text file set up in the format as [credentials_example.txt](https://github.com/AshuK650/Random_Happy_Face/blob/master/credentials_example.txt) but should be ranamed to credentials.txt to avoid an error in [credentials.py](https://github.com/AshuK650/Random_Happy_Face/blob/master/credentials.py)

+Those three files will then all congregate into the main file [main.py](https://github.com/AshuK650/Random_Happy_Face/blob/master/main.py) where it will use Tweepy where it will get the credentials and use them to authenticate the bot as a user and then send the tweet using Tweepy.

-The entire bot is written in Python 3.7
+The entire bot is written in Python 3.7.1

 ## 🎈 Usage <a name = "usage"></a>